risevest/octonet/docs/HTTP.md

 ## About

-The HTTP module is used to make API requests such as:
+The HTTP module comprises of the HttpAgent which is used to make API requests such as:

 - User-initiated requests
 - System-level requests